Canon 1100D vs 1200D

 The physical size and weight of the Canon 1100D and the Canon 1200D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 In this particular case, the Canon 1100D and the Canon 1200D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1200D is slightly lighter (3 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the 1200D are weather-sealed.